Lynn, MA Personal Injury Lawyers

 4. Your injuries involve damages the court can compensate you for.

-Usually, the legal duty in these cases is based on some law or on the relationship between the defendant and the plaintiff.
+Usually, the legal duty in these cases is based on some law or the relationship between the defendant and the plaintiff.
 For example, another driver on the road has to follow traffic laws intended to keep everyone on the road safe.
 In other cases, the owner of a store where you are shopping has a duty to keep the premises safe for customers.
 In most cases, the duty is based on what a reasonable person would do in the same situation.

 In these cases, courts do not look for intentional acts that result in injury.
 Instead, they look for carelessness or lack of attention that leads to a breach of that duty.
 Generally, a breach results when someone fails to use the proper care or skill in doing something.
 If at any point they fall below what is “reasonable,” they could be held accountable for any resulting injuries.